 Pick a catchy event title.
 You know that old rule about how you should spend 80% of your time on a blog post crafting the headline and 20% writing the post?
 While you don't have take this literally, the same principle holds for live events.
 Your title matters.
-It's what people will first see so make sure you make it actionable, catchy and descriptive.
+It's what people will see first, so make sure you make it actionable, catchy, and descriptive.

 During the event

 Start with housekeeping items.
 Don't worry, this isn't about chores. 😉 Housekeeping is all about letting people know what they can expect – things like where they should submit their questions (hint: in the Ask a Question section), when you'll begin the Q&A, if there will be a freebie offered at the end, and whether the event will be recorded.
 Mention everything up front so there's no confusion.

 Share your agenda.
 It's also helpful to tell people at the beginning of your event what content you'll be covering.
 It's like the old public speaking rule passed down from Aristotle: "Tell them what you are going to tell them, tell them, then tell them what you told them."
 It makes your presentation easier to follow by creating structure.